-Macadamia – Ingenuity – Three of Nuts & Seeds (Coins)
+Macadamia – Ingenuity – Three of Nuts (Pentacles)

 Genus: Macadamia – Family: Proteaceae

-The macadamia inspires us to apply our ingenuity and creativity in a collaborative effort with others to bring something new to the world.
+The spirit of macadamia encourages us to apply our ingenuity in a collaborative effort for the greater good.

 Macadamia is an evergreen tree native to Australia.
-It is thought to have evolved over 50 million years ago during a time when Australia was separating from the mega-continent of Gondwana.
-Macadamia came close to extinction when it separated into four species that existed in isolated pockets at the fringe of rainforests.
+It evolved some 50 million years ago as Australia was separating from the mega-continent of Gondwana.
+It survived near extinction by adapting its ecology into four species that survived in isolated pockets on the fringe of Australia’s rainforests.

-When the first people populated Australia, 65,000 years ago, the macadamia nut became a valuable raw food source.
-They called it gyndnl or boomburra.
-Stone tools were created to crack open the hard, outer shells.
-Macadamia nuts were eaten raw or roasted in the ash of open fires; creating a non-perishable food that was used as currency when trading for goods with other Aboriginal groups.
+When the first people populated Australia over 60,000 years ago, the macadamia nut became a treasured food source, which they named gyndnlor goomburra.
+This “nut” inspired them to create stone tools to crack open the macadamia’s hard, outer shells.
+Macadamia nuts were eaten raw or roasted in the ash of open fires.
+This delicious non-perishable food source, was treated like currency or given as ceremonial gifts within Aboriginal groups.

-This valuable nut was “discovered” by European explorers in the early 1800s.
-In 1857, it was officially named macadamia by Baron Ferdinand von Mueller, Director of the Botanical Gardens in Australia to honor his friend, Dr. John Macadam, a Scottish born chemist, teacher and politician.
+This valuable nut that was as “good as gold” was “discovered” by European explorers in the early 1800s.
+It was renamed Macadamia by Baron Ferdinand von Mueller, Director of the Australian Botanical Gardens.
+He did this in honor of his friend Dr. John Macadam, a Scottish born chemist, teacher and politician.

 Message: Macadamia inspires us to use ingenuity, creativity, skill and teamwork to begin a new project or embark on a new adventure.
 This signals a time when our creative ideas could spread beyond our imagination and open doors for others.
 We are also being reminded to remain open to others’ ideas; even if they appear to parallel ours.
 Through collaboration and creativity, the gifts of life can be shared and expanded.